 The public health system in Maharashtra is characterized by deficiencies as well as inadequacy of optimal size health care facilities closer to the communities.
-Economy of scale with broader scope of services and appropriate case mix are critical to strengthening the trust of common man in public health care system.
+Economy of scale with broader scope of services and appropriate case mix are critical to strengthen the trust of common man in public health care system.

 Urban local bodies contribute in major ways in Maharashtra, spending 7.8% of total expenditure on health, the main part of which are funded from their own resources (5.5% of total).

-Drought Prone Areas in Maharashtra
+Draught Prone areas in Maharashtra

-Maharashtra is divided into three regions namely Vidharbha region, Marathwada region and rest of Maharashtra.
-Few districts from Vidarbha region like Akola, Washim and Yavatmal are drought prone.
-Large parts of the Marathwada region also are under drought prone.
+Maharashtra state has divided in three regions namely Vidharbha region, Marathwada region and rest of Maharashtra.
+Few districts from Vidharnha region like Akola, Washim and Yavatmal.
+The whole marathwada region comes under drought prone areas.

-Flood Prone Areas in Maharashtra
+Flood prone areas in Maharashtra

-Districts from rest of Maharashtra like districts from Konkan region, Kolhapur and Sangli are flood prone.
+District from rest of Maharashtra like districts from Kokan region, Kolhapur and Sangli are flood prone area.

-Figure 6: Geo-physical & Climate variables i.e., Area with highest maximum temperature (Tmax), as per IMD in previous 5 years.
+Geo-physical & Climate variables i.e., Area with highest maximum temperature (Tmax), as per IMD in previous 5 years.